kimbjerge/insectDCT/README.md

 - taxaId and taxaLevel will be updated with the following classification codes

-Hierarchical taxa of classes in the model HierarchicalClassifierV5_05092025:
+Hierarchical taxa of classes in the model HierarchicalClassifierV5_05092025 (List to be updated for V6)

 taxaLevel 1: (21 groups of taxa primary Order)